obonaventure/cnp3/book-2nd/mcq-ex/mcq-congestion.rst

  a.
 Can you explain why the client only sends one segment first and then two successive segments (the delay between the two segments on the figure is due to graphical reasons) ?

  b.
-Can you explain why the congestion control increases after the reception of the first ack ?
+Can you explain why the congestion window is increased after the reception of the first ack ?

  c.
 How long does it take for the client to deliver 3 KBytes to the server ?